taliyashitreet/Final_Project/README.md

 # Final_Project
-Antibiotic resistance is a pressing global health issue resulting from bacteria's development and the misuse of antimicrobial substances, posing significant challenges to public health.
+Antibiotic resistance is a critical global health concern resulting from bacteria development and antimicrobial misuse.
+It poses significant challenges to public health, as resistant bacteria evade treatment, leading to persistent infections.
+We aim to determine the likelihood of bacterial resistance to specific drugs by assessing gene resistance probabilities.

-In bacterial infections, antibiotic resistance can lead to treatment failure and complications.
-Genes in the bacterial genome play a vital role in conferring drug resistance.
-Knowing the resistance potential of these genes can help assess a bacterial strain's susceptibility to a specific drug.
+Our research goal is to classify gene resistance levels to antibiotics.
+Existing databases partially categorize resistance of bacteria to specific antibiotics and resistance of genes to antibiotic families.
+To achieve our objective, we used both supervised and unsupervised machine learning methods.

-Our research aims to classify gene resistance levels to antibiotics.
-Existing databases provide partial information, and we'll use machine learning and deep learning tools in a supervised approach.
+Initially, we explored the relationship between bacteria and genes using the unsupervised bicluster model.
+However, it didn't directly contribute to our research goal.
+Subsequently, we shifted to a supervised approach, utilizing a logical model instead of MLP network.
+This model provided coherent and interpretable results for classifying gene resistance based on diverse datasets.

-The unsupervised bicluster model, although successful in grouping bacteria, didn't contribute to our research goal.
-The supervised approach with an MLP network using Relu and sigmoid functions showed promise.
-We trained 114 models, each specific to a drug.
-However, the task's variation between training and testing posed challenges.
-The model's classification provides a probability value indicating gene resistance or sensitivity to the drug.
+During training, we built 114 logical models for specific drugs, considering various factors such as gene presence and its relevance to antibiotic families.
+The logical model effectively determined gene resistance probabilities, enabling better antibiotic resistance classification based on the given data.